 While we were in Sayulita, we went to Mary’s just once.
 Mary’s was recommended to us by a couple we went on an excursion with, and they said it was an absolute must-try.
 So, that afternoon (after quading) we showed up at Mary’s looking as though we had all just been caught in a sandstorm.

-We planned on returning more times because their food was so delicious, but we unfortunately weren’t able to make it back.
+We planned on returning more times because their food was so delicious, but we, unfortunately, weren’t able to make it back.
 At Mary’s we tried a few of their tacos, and each one was absolutely delicious.
-Their food was flavourful, service was friendly and informative, and atmosphere was bright and fun.
+Their food was flavourful, service was friendly and informative, and the atmosphere was bright and fun.

-If you’re craving something sweet, than you’re going to want to stop by Wakika Heladeria.
+If you’re craving something sweet then you’re going to want to stop by Wakika Heladeria.
 This colourful nook is home to some of the most flavourful and delicious gelato and fruity popsicles I’ve ever tasted!
-If you love mixing your fruit with chocolate, than be sure to request for your popsicle to be chocolate dipped – it’s delicious!
+If you love mixing your fruit with chocolate, then be sure to request for your popsicle to be chocolate dipped – it’s delicious!

 One thing we all became addicted to while we were away were empanadas.
 La Empanaderia had tons of flavours, and while I didn’t have a chance to try them all out – a friend of mine made it his trip goal to have one of each, and he loved them all.
 My favourites were the “Nancy”, a blackberry jam and cream cheese filled empanada, and the mushroom with cheese empanada (unfortunately I don’t remember the name of this one).